svmiller/posc3610/steps-to-war/index.md

 Finally, I will add the caveat here that any paper you write without first clearing your topic with me gets an automatic zero.
 You must consult with me what case you will do before submission of your paper.

 To close, here are some participant summaries of these wars, if they may help you choose which war you would like to research.
 Several of the same caveats apply here.
 Start dates and end dates communicate confrontation participation irregarding confrontation severity.
 Participants can drop out and reappear.
 Side A is the side that side that initiated the first militarized event in the confrontation.
+Battles indicate sustained military campaigns in heat of an ostensible war, though “clashes” may minimally indicate that we do not know who initiated a particular skirmish.
+Take care here in thinking about a case like Saudi Arabia in the Iraq War.
 Further, not all participants in the war are active belligerents.
 For example, the United States and Russia both participated in the Second Taiwan Straits Crisis, but never engaged in a use of force.

 <span id="participants"></span>